nonplain/nonplain.js/README.md

 syke: now it's YAML
 ---

-... contents of file ...
+This is the body of
+the second file
 ```

 ## Parsing nonplain files